Introduction to REBT

 D E Arguments against the irrational beliefs

-New Emotions & New Behaviors that result from replacing irrational beliefs with rational ones
+New Emotions & New Behaviors can result from replacing irrational beliefs with rational ones.